pointfreeco/swift-snapshot-testing/README.md

   - [`iOSSnapshotTestCase`](https://github.com/uber/ios-snapshot-test-case/) helped introduce screen shot testing to a broad audience in the iOS community.
 Experience with it inspired the creation of this library.

-  - [Jest](https://jestjs.io) brought generalized snapshot testing to the front-end with a polished user experience.
+  - [Jest](https://jestjs.io) brought generalized snapshot testing to the JavaScript community with a polished user experience.
 Several features of this library (diffing, automatically capturing new snapshots) were directly influenced.

 ## Learn More